← Back to 史記

 使 使 便

 Two years later, the emperor said: 'I am unenlightened and cannot extend virtue far, and for this reason the lands beyond the borders are at times not at peace.
 Truly, lives beyond the four frontiers are unsettled, while within the enfeoffed domains the people labor without rest.
 Both failings come from my thin virtue and my inability to extend influence far.
 For years now the Xiongnu have repeatedly wrought violence on the frontiers, killing many officials and commoners.
 Border ministers and military officers have also failed to convey my inner intent, deepening my lack of virtue.
 Indeed, with long enmity it is difficult to connect troops.
 How will the countries within and without find peace for themselves?
 Now I rise early and sleep late, laboring for the realm and worrying constantly over the people, never forgetting them for a single day.
 So I have sent envoy after envoy, with canopies and insignia crowding the roads and chariots lined wheel to wheel, to explain my intentions to the Chanyu.
-Now if the Chanyu returns to the ancient way, plans for the peace of the state altars, benefits the profit of the ten thousand people, personally with me together abandons small faults, goes together to the great way, ties the righteousness of brothers, to complete the ordinary people of the empire.
+Now if the Chanyu returns to the ancient way, considers the security of the state altars and the interests of the people, joins me in setting aside minor offenses, follows the great way, and forms the bond of brotherhood, then the common people of the empire will be preserved.
 Peaceful kinship has already been established, beginning from this year.'

 33

-In the winter of the sixth year later, and the Xiongnu sent 30,000 people into Shangjun and 30,000 people into Yunzhong.
+In the winter of the sixth year of the Later Reign, the Xiongnu sent 30,000 men into Shangjun and 30,000 into Yunzhong.
 Palace Attendant Ling Mian was made Chariot Cavalry General, stationed at Feihu; Former Chu Chancellor Su Yi was made general, stationed at Gouzhu; General Zhang Wu was garrisoned in Beidi; Henei Governor Zhou Yafu was made general, stationed at Xiliu; Imperial Clan Administrator Liu Li was made general, stationed at Bashang; The Marquis of Zhuzi was garrisoned at Jimen to prepare for the Hu.
-After several months, and the Hu people left, and they were also dismissed.
+Several months later, when the Hu withdrew, these forces too were disbanded.

 34

 There was drought throughout the empire, with locusts.
-The emperor added favors: commanded the feudal lords not to enter tribute, relaxed the mountains and marshes, reduced various clothing, chariots, dogs, and horses, decreased the number of attendant officials, issued from granaries to relieve the poor people, and allowed the people to sell nobility.
+The emperor added further favors: he commanded the feudal lords not to present tribute and relaxed restrictions on the mountains and marshes.
+He reduced the supply of clothing, chariots, dogs, and horses, decreased the number of attendant officials, issued grain from the granaries to relieve the poor, and allowed the people to sell noble ranks.

 35